 - 1 clove garlic

-- 2 tbs extra virgin olive oil
+- 2 tablespoon extra virgin olive oil

-- 2 tsp aminos or soy sauce
+- 2 tablespoons tamari or soy sauce or coconut aminos

 - 1/2 teaspoon anatto powder